-While the primary objective of this article is to provide some guidance to those who did not get the mark that they were hoping for in UMAT or ATAR, we would like to firstly congratulate those that did achieve a desired UMAT 2018 results.
+While the primary objective of this article is to provide some guidance to those who did not get the mark that they were hoping for in UCAT or ATAR, we would like to firstly congratulate those that did achieve a desired UCAT results this year.

 What to do if you don’t get into medicine in Year 12?

 Without a doubt, the biggest fear for any hopeful medical student is the possibility of missing out on a spot in an undergraduate medical course.
 This is a realistic concern to have: the number of undergraduate medical places in Australia are limited, while the pool of applicants is large.
 Of course, the best way to prepare for this is to give yourself the best possible chance of earning one of these spots.
 Work hard in year twelve to secure a great ATAR / OP; prepare for the UMAT as early and as thoroughly as possible; practice for your medical interview so that you can handle it well on the day.
 Doing each of these things will boost your prospects immensely.

 Then, don't forget that James Cook University, and Bond University actually do not require a UMAT score.
 Read more...

 However, you may find that you still miss out on a spot.
 If this happens, try to remember one thing: it is not the end of the world.
 Yes, you may feel like you’ve missed your chance, and you may have to watch other friends going straight into medicine.
 But there is no question that there are other ways to get into medicine, and that if you want it badly enough, you will get there eventually.